nvgaforov/blog/content/en/publication/31/index.md

 ---
-title: Создание презентвций
+title: Creating Presentations
-subtitle: Создание презентвций
+subtitle: Creating Presentations

 # Summary for listings and search engines

-summary: Создание презентвций
+summary: Creating presentations

 # Link this post with a project
 projects: []